-Former U.S. Olympic Official Says He Was Fired For Exposing Mistreatment Of Athletes
+'I Was Raising Hell': Fired Ex-U.S. Olympic VP Says He Exposed Athlete Mistreatment

 "I've been ranked in the top 25% of the company by seven different managers every year," he says.
 "I've never received an average score."

 Moreau says he was told his firing was because the USOPC wanted a physician to lead sports medicine.
-Moreau is a chiropractor by training, but says that never hindered his job.
+Moreau is a chiropractor by training but says that never hindered his job.

 "The chief medical officer doesn't actually see patients," he says.
-"It's a strategic position.
-Where you go around the world and build goodwill and develop relationships.
+"It's a strategic position where you go around the world and build goodwill and develop relationships.
 [My job] was getting the patient in front of the right physician.
 Not taking on patients myself."

-Despite the USOPC's announced intention of hiring a new vice president of sports medicine with a medical degree, Moreau says a month after his firing the committee promoted to his former position another chiropractor.
+Despite the USOPC's announced intention of hiring a new vice president of sports medicine with a medical degree, Moreau says a month after his firing the committee promoted another chiropractor to his former position.
 Someone Moreau says he trained.

 The USOPC didn't make anyone available for an interview to answer the lawsuit's many allegations.
 The committee did provide a statement from Luella Chavez D'Angelo, USOPC chief marketing and communications officer.